Europe: Stocks bounce back as strong earnings in focus

 Find out more at btsub.sg/btdeal

-[LONDON] Investors piled back into European stocks on Wednesday, boosting indexes higher in a relief rally after geopolitical concerns caused a sharp dip across equity markets.
+[LONDON] Investors piled back into European stocks on Wednesday, boosting indexes higher in a rally a day after geopolitical concern caused a drop across equity markets.

-The pan-European STOXX 600 gained 0.6 per cent, recovering nearly all the ground lost in the previous session when North Korea's missile launch sparked a sell-off.
+The pan-European Stoxx 600 gained 0.7 per cent, recovering nearly all the ground lost the day before when North Korea's missile launch sparked a sell-off.

-Banking stocks, which had led the risk-averse move lower on Tuesday, were the strongest performers, up 0.9 per cent, helping Italy's bank-heavy index outperform.
+Banking stocks, which had led the risk-averse move lower on Tuesday, rose 0.4 per cent.
+Mining companies gained 1.7 per cent, leading sectoral gainers in the region.

+"Market jitters such as these are unlikely to turn into a longer-term period of outright risk-off sentiment," Credit Suisse strategists said.

-Investors' focus turned back to encouraging earnings news on Wednesday, driving gains across all sectors.
+Investors' focus turned back to encouraging earnings news on Wednesday, driving an advance across all sectors.

+Shares in French medical equipment supplier Biomerieux led gains, jumping 8 per cent after it raised its 2017 forecasts, bolstered by a strong first half.
+Its shares have risen more than 30 per cent year-to-date, outperforming the healthcare sector's modest one per cent gains.

+Shares in German broadcaster RTL rose 2.1 per cent after it boosted second-quarter revenue, beating expectations despite an advertising market it called challenging.

+The US bank's analysts said automation - which Ocado has developed in its warehouses - would become increasingly prevalent and online grocery shopping would grow.

+One weak spot was Swedish property developer JM, whose shares sank 4.5 per cent after Norwegian building association OBOS said it sold all its shares in JM.

-Though European stocks have seen some sharp moves in recent weeks, punctuating an unusually calm year, sell-offs have tended to fizzle out as shares are supported by global investors' continued confidence in the region's economic growth and relatively cheap valuations compared to the U.S. market.
+European stocks have seen some sharp moves in recent weeks, punctuating an unusually calm year, but sell-offs have tended to fizzle out.
+Confidence in the region's economic growth and cheap valuations compared with the US market continue to draw investors.

-Earnings growth also provided support.
-With the majority of company reports through, Thomson Reuters data estimated earnings growth for the STOXX 600 at 16 per cent year-on-year for the second quarter.
+Earnings growth also remained encouraging.
+With the majority of company reports through, Thomson Reuters data estimated earnings for the Stoxx 600 would increase 16 per cent year-on-year for the second quarter.

 REUTERS